Boulazac Basket Dordogne

 Boulazac Basket Dordogne, also known as BBD or simply Boulazac, is a French professional basketball club, based in Boulazac.
 The team currently plays in the LNB Élite, the highest level of basketball in France.
 The club plays its games in its home arena Le Palio, which can host up to 5,200 spectators.

 History

 Originally playing in Périgueux as US périgourdine, the club moved to the city of Boulazac (suburb of Périgueux) in 1992 when a new sport hall was constructed.
 The club evolved in French Pro B from 2005 to 2012.
 The club finished 2nd in the 2011–12 LNB Pro B and was finalist in the play-offs, gaining the right to compete in top Pro A league for the 2012–13 season.

+In 2024–25, Boulazac won the LNB Pro B championship for the first time in club history and earned promotion back to the Betclic ÉLITE.
+In its first season back in the top division, Boulazac finished the 2025–26 regular season in 12th place with a 12–18 record.
+Boulazac secured third place in the LNB SuperCup third place play off by defeating Paris Basketball (96-80) at Roland-Garros on september 20, 2025.